jaeseongpark91/analyzing_nyc_high_school_data/README.md

-## Project: Analyzing NYC High School Data
+## Analyzing NYC High School Data
 The SAT, or Scholastic Aptitude Test, is a test given to graduating high schoolers in the US every year.
 The SAT has 3 sections, each of which is worth a maximum of 800 points.
-The SAT is used by colleges to determine which students to admit.
+The SAT is used by colleges to determine which students to accept.
 High average SAT scores are usually indicative of a good school.
+New York City has significant immigrant populations, and is very diverse, so comparing demographic factors such as race, income, and gender with SAT scores is a good way to figure out the corelation between SAT score and demographic data.
 New York City has published data on the SAT scores of students, along with additional demographic datasets.

-New York City has a significant immigrant population, and is very diverse, so comparing demographic factors such as race, income, and gender with SAT scores is a good way to figure out if the SAT is a fair test.
-If certain racial groups consistently performed better on the SAT, we would have some evidence that the SAT is unfair, for example.

-### Context
-This project is part of Dataquest.io guided projects.
-Datasets were provided and we were asked to make data exploration in Jupyter Notebook.
-Each project were constituted of 6 to 8 steps of exploration, analysis, visualization and sometimes machine learning algorithm implementation.
-Additional steps were given at the end of each project to advance our exploration.
-The text cells between each code cells are part of the instructions that were provided.
-It is slightly retouched.
-For example, instead of 'you', it has been replace by 'we' to improve readability.
+In this project, we will analyze the New York City SAT data and figure out a corelation between SAT score and demographic data.

+The codes are written in the Jupyter notebook **'analyzing_nyc_school_data.ipynb'**.
+Please refer to this file.

 ### Install
 This project requires Python 3 and the following Python libraries installed: